dkress59/wordpress-api-client/function-reference/static-methods.md

-# Static Collectors
+# Static Methods

 !> **deprecated since v0.4.0** but might be re-introduced after v1.0.0

-Everytime you retrieve a post (any post type) or taxonomy the results will be collected in a static field on the WpApiClient class.
+Every time you retrieve a post (any post type) or taxonomy the results will be collected in a static field on the WpApiClient class.
 You can use `WpApiClient.collect('pages')` to get a copy of all previously retrieved pages, if you would like to enable collecting of your custom post type / custom taxonomy, there is